Paolo Tramezzani: Managerial career

 From 2011 to 2016, Tramezzani was assistant coach of the Albania national team, under manager Gianni De Biasi.

 On 21 December 2016, he was presented as head coach of Lugano.
 In June 2017, Tramezzani was appointed head coach of Sion before being sacked in October.

 In October 2018, Tramezzani was appointed as the new manager of APOEL.
 He guided them to their seventh league title after a 3–0 home victory over Apollon Limassol, and also reached the final of the Cypriot Cup, where they lost 0–2 to AEL Limassol.

 Tramezzani was sacked on 8 August 2019 following a 1–2 loss against Qarabağ in the first leg of the UEFA Champions League third qualifying round.

 On 10 December 2019, he was hired by Serie B club Livorno, in last place in the league table at the time.
 He was dismissed by Livorno on 3 February 2020 after the team only achieved 2 draws and 5 losses in 7 games under Tramezzani's helm.

 In June 2020, he returned to FC Sion for a second spell as manager of the club.
 On 18 January 2021, he was appointed by Hajduk Split as head coach.
 He finished the season in fourth place, taking Hajduk to the Europa Conference League second qualifying round, before leaving the club on 27 May by mutual consent.

 On 18 June 2021, Tramezzani was appointed as the manager of Saudi Arabian club Al-Faisaly.

 He successively signed for Swiss Super League club FC Sion, being later replaced by Fabio Celestini on 21 November 2022.
-Following a five game win drought and a humiliating 2–7 defeat at home to FC St. Gallen on 12 November 2022, he was terminated on 20 November 2022.
+Following a five-game win drought and a humiliating 2–7 defeat at home to FC St. Gallen on 12 November 2022, he was terminated on 20 November 2022.
 On 16 May 2023, he was once again appointed as head coach of Sion, as he was still under contract.
 He coached the final games of the season, including the relegation play-off, which saw Sion relegated from the Super League.

 On 8 February 2024, Tramezzani returned to Croatia, becoming the coach of Croatian Football League team Istra 1961.

 He returns to the Swiss Super League on 28 December 2024, after being appointed as the new head coach of Yverdon-Sport FC.

+In July 2025, Tramezzani was appointed as the manager of Cyprian club AEL Limassol, but in November was sacked.

+On 10 February 2026, Tramezzani was announced at FC Como Women.

+Personal life

+Following Albania's historic participation at UEFA Euro 2016, Tramezzani was among the members of the national team who were issued diplomatic passports by the Albanian government in recognition of their achievement.